CONTROL PROCESSES 2026

 1:15 pm: Symposium 1: How task and control representations drive behavior – chaired by Senne Braem

-• Sebastian Musslick (Osnabrück University, Germany)
+• Sebastian Musslick (Osnabrück University, Germany): TBA

-• Marcello Mattar (New York University, US)
+• Marcello Mattar (New York University, US): Learning to think in recurrent neural circuits

 3:00 pm: Coffee break